kitspace/1clickBOM/README.md

 directory.
 Run `cake` with no arguments for help.
 The code can then be loaded as an unpacked extension in the developer mode in Chrome/Chromium settings.

-Unit and functional tests are written using the [QUnit framework][5].
+Unit and integration tests are written using the [QUnit framework][5].
 Tests can be run by opening a javascript console on the background page and executing the `Test()` function.

 ## License ##

-1clickBOM is licensed under a CPAL license which means you can use the code in proprietary applications as long as you display appropriate attribution and share your code-improvements to 1clickBOM under the CPAL as well.
+1clickBOM is licensed under the AGPLv3.
 See the [LICENSE][6] file for details.

 [1]:#roadmap
 [2]:https://github.com/monostable/1clickBOM/blob/master/chrome/data/example.tsv